-What do Kevin Spacey, the Dalai Lama, Maya Angelou, John Stewart, Steve Wozniak, Bill Nye and Toni Morrison all have in common?
+What do John Oliver, the Dalai Lama, Maya Angelou, John Stewart, Steve Wozniak, Bill Nye, Toni Morrison and Malala Yousafzai all have in common?
 Each one of these speakers has enlightened, entertained and inspired audiences as part of UB’s Distinguished Speakers Series.

 In 1987, we started the Distinguished Speakers Series as a way to attract alumni, friends and community neighbors to UB’s relatively new North Campus.
 Today, the Distinguished Speakers Series is a well-established, highly anticipated program both within the university and throughout the Buffalo Niagara region.